Timusan/timusan.github.io/ja/postset/nikola-web.md

 <!--
 .. title: Nikola: the static blog engine A.K.A.
-How I build Shisaa.jp
+How I build shisaa.be
 .. slug: nikola-web
 .. date: 2013/02/01 18:52:05
 .. tags: web, python